sven-straubinger/sven-codes-node/README.md

 4. Run `npm run-script debug` while developing
 5. Run `npm start` for production

+`Note: Please start the node process within the root folder of this project to avoid path conflicts.`

 ## Testing

 Angular Unit tests are achieved by `Karma`.